The extended future cover and desynchronization of sofic shifts: The extended future cover

 commutes.
 This conjugacy has the property that also

 and

 commute. \end{thm}

-We note that by Lemma \ref{07-02-26} the right-inverse $\alpha_{\mathbb K(Y)} : Y \to X_{\underline{\mathbb K}(Y)}$ to the labeling $L_{\underline{\mathbb K}(Y)} : X_{\underline{\mathbb K}(Y)} \to Y$ is a lift of the right-inverse $\alpha_Y : Y \to X_{\mathbb K(Y)}$ to the labeling $L_{{\mathbb K}(Y)} : X_{{\mathbb K}(Y)} \to Y$ in the sense that
+We note that by Lemma \ref{27-01-26b} the right-inverse $\alpha_{\mathbb K(Y)} : Y \to X_{\underline{\mathbb K}(Y)}$ to the labeling $L_{\underline{\mathbb K}(Y)} : X_{\underline{\mathbb K}(Y)} \to Y$ is a lift of the right-inverse $\alpha_Y : Y \to X_{\mathbb K(Y)}$ to the labeling $L_{{\mathbb K}(Y)} : X_{{\mathbb K}(Y)} \to Y$ in the sense that

-\begin{ex} In many cases the map $ f_{\underline{\mathbb K(Y)}}$ in \eqref{20-01-25dx} is a conjugacy because $(\underline{\mathbb K}(Y),L_{\underline{\mathbb K}(Y)})$ turns out to be follower-separated.
-This is for example the case when $Y$ is the even shift which was considered in Example 4.9 of \cite{Th} and in Example \ref{08-01-25a} above, so it seems appropriate to exhibit an example where this is not the case.
-The following labeled graph is irreducible, right-resolving and follower-separated and hence the minimal right-resolving graph of the sofic shift $Y$ it presents.
+\begin{ex} In many cases the map $ f_{\K(Y)}$ in \eqref{20-01-25dx} is a conjugacy because $(\underline{\mathbb K}(Y),L_{\underline{\mathbb K}(Y)})$ turns out to be follower-separated, and then $(\underline{\mathbb K}(Y),L_{\underline{\mathbb K}(Y)}) = ({\mathbb K}(Y),L_{{\mathbb K}(Y)})$.
+This is for example the case when $Y$ is the even shift which was considered in Example 4.9 of \cite{Th1} as well as in Example \ref{08-01-25a} above, so it seems appropriate to exhibit an example where this is not the case.
+The following labeled graph is irreducible, right-resolving and follower-separated and hence the minimal right-resolving graph of the sofic subshift $Y$ it presents.
 Note that $Y$ is mixing.

 The graph $(\underline{\mathbb K}(Y),L_{\underline{\mathbb K}(Y)})$ is the following.